 Ambergris Caye – CNN has named this island the best island in the world in recent years, I think that more than a stretch.
 We preferred Caye Caulker to Ambergris Caye, but that being said there are much more accommodations and places to eat and drink on the bigger Ambergris Caye.

-If you stay here I liked the area north of the main town better.
+If you stay here, I like the area north of the main town better.
 The town is pretty busy and nothing really special.
 Most people rent a golf car a bomb around the island.
-There are a bunch of rental homes you can get for a week on websites like Airbnb.com (Click here for $40 off your booking).
-Golf carts aren’t cheap, expect $300 a week or $70 a day.
+There are a bunch of rental homes you can get for a week on websites like Airbnb.com.
+Golf carts aren’t cheap.
+Expect $300 a week or $70 a day.

 Ambergris Cay tips:

-• Eat some Pupusas – They are a local stuffed tortilla and they’re good and cheap
+- Eat some Pupusas – They are a local stuffed tortillas and they’re good and cheap.

 The rest of the islands – There a ton of small islands with some places to stay, but generally they are harder to get to and usually have just a few boutique hotels.
 This would be a good option to escape it all and not see a whole lot of people.
 We personally haven’t ventured to these remote islands, but I am sure it would make for an interesting and different experience.